en-wl/wordlist/README.md

 #### File format

-_Adjust_ files shoud start with the line:
+_Adjust_ files should start with the line:

     #:: adjust